Public opposition: Historical Background

-"The original need for public recognition in a representative sense seems to have been the need of the reigning feudal class.
-The predominantly middle-class community adopts these ways of expression of rule and partly changes their function."
+Negt and Kluge argued that early forms of public representation primarily served ruling elites, while later middle-class publics adapted these forms and altered their function in line with changing social conditions.

 Habermas chose the term "plebeian public sphere" - derived from the mixed urban lower classes, who, during the French Revolution, undertook attempts to develop a public sphere appropriate for them.

 Oskar Negt and Alexander Kluge chose “the term proletarian public because it is […] not a variant of the middle-class public, but rather a historically based […] completely different view of the overall social context.“ In the preface to Öffentlichkeit und Erfahrung the authors define their interest in "investigating the contradictory tendencies arising within advanced capitalist society with regard to the conditions for the emergence of public opposition."

 Public opposition as an intermediary stage

 In the reception of the work, particularly in the university field, the term “public opposition” stuck.
 It has survived to this day, although Negt and Kluge described public opposition as an “early form of the proletarian public” – a concept that did not survive the change in terminology.
-A reduction to the opposing view or a mere representation of oppositional thinking was not the authors’ intentions.
-Furthermore, the “proletarian public” should also be more than a way to implement the interests of a particular social class: they were concerned – looking to the future – with a “transformation process” to achieve “the alliance capabilities between the social forces which are able to carry out the full scope of the reorganisation of our future society”.
+A reduction to the opposing view or a mere representation of oppositional thinking was not the authors’ intention.
+Furthermore, the “proletarian public” should also be more than a way to implement the interests of a particular social class: they were concerned – looking to the future, with a “transformation process” to achieve “the alliance capabilities between the social forces which are able to carry out the full scope of the reorganisation of our future society”.

-On this premise, since the 1970s public opposition could only have emerged in rudimentary forms and on a comparatively small scale.
-It is significant, however, that within the framework of the youth and protest movements, and later the New Social Movements, especially the development of technical options caused a decentralization of the public sphere.
-This led to a proliferation of “independent spaces” – in particular through the expansion of cultural activities – and even to the “virtual spaces” of the internet.
-However, this process, its effects, and its connection with social developments have not been comprehensively analysed and presented on a theoretical level since Negt and Kluge.
+On this basis, public opposition since the 1970s developed primarily in limited and fragmented forms.
+Within youth and protest movements, and later the New Social Movements, technological developments contributed to a decentralisation of the public sphere.
+This process supported the emergence of independent spaces of communication, particularly through cultural activity, and later through online environments.
+Despite these developments, their broader social implications and theoretical significance have not been systematically analysed since the work of Negt and Kluge.